Brake service at PTA Garages

 The braking system is ultimately your car’s most important safety system.
-Just like tyres, brakes become much less effective as they wear.
+Just like tyres, car brakes become much less effective as they wear over time.

-At PTA Garage Services we carry out brake replacements at very competitive prices.
+That’s why here at PTA Garage Services, we carry out car brake replacements at very competitive prices.
 We also offer a free brake check to all our customers for safety and peace of mind.
 (The inspection of vehicles with rear brake drums may incur an additional charge.)

 How do brakes work?